lambyy/study_notes/scope_v_context.md

     - any variables in-scope at time closure declared remain available
     - closures maintain a reference to the environment it was created when these variables existed
+    - good for privatizing variables (only the closure has reference to variable) and currying functions (breaking down function that takes multiple arguments into series of functions that take part of the arguments)

 Context - refers to the object within which a function is executed
   - JS keyword "this" refers to object the function is executing in